kohesive/solr-undertow/README.md

 |httpIoThreads|number of system cores, as returned by Runtime.getRuntime().availableProcessors()|
 |httpWorkerThreads|8 * number of system cores|

-It is rare that you would ever adjust `httpIoThreads` (and 2 * cores would be about the max value ever needed at any scale level).
+It is rare that you would ever adjust `httpIoThreads`.
 The front-end of this server uses non-blocking IO and all IO is done separately from the worker threads.
 Therefore be conservative with your thread count.
-A setting of 10,000 as you will see in the example Solr Jetty config, is likely excessive, start with the defaults and work upwards in small increments.
+Start with the defaults, go upwards if not using all CPU, and downwards until CPU hovers below 90% (plus more headroom to allow for index commits and warming new searchers using CPU).

+**see also: (Tuning Solr-Undertow)[https://github.com/bremeld/solr-undertow/blob/master/TUNING.MD]

 Building Your Own Binary
 ========